yiiext/taggable-behavior/readme_en.txt

 );
 ~~~

-Then we are attaching behaviours:
+Then we are attaching behaviors:

 ~~~
 [php]